© Sabriya Simons - 2016

 Increasingly diverse, virtual and global-minded, AWID has staff working out of 19 different countries!

-Hakima Abbas is an African feminist who has been active in social movements for two decades.
-Trained in political science and international affairs, her work as a policy analyst, trainer, strategist and researcher has focused on strengthening and supporting movements for change.
+Hakima is an African feminist who has been active in social movements for two decades.
+Trained in international affairs, her work as a policy analyst, popular educator, advocate and strategist has focused on strengthening and supporting movements for transformation.

 Stephanie Bracken is a feminist from Canada who holds a Master of Human Rights from the University of Sydney and a BA in Women's Studies, History, and Philosophy from McGill University.
 In the past she has worked with Gender at Work, the African Women's Millennium Initiative, and the Women's Global Network for Reproductive Rights, and is constantly thinking about how social (in)justice impacts our lives in a million huge and tiny ways.

 Nuwan has over 10 years of international experience in Human Resources Management and Organization Development in the non-profit sector.
 He holds a M.Sc. in International Management and a Bachelors Degree in International Business Management.
 Nuwan is a Society for Human Resources Management Certified Professional (SHRM-CP), and is a member of the Society for Human Resources Management (SHRM).